Iron Fist (character): Pei

 A young monk of K'un-Lun, Pei fled from the city when Davos and the One staged a coup, taking the unhatched egg of the latest incarnation of Shou-Lao with her.
-Pei was able to find Danny in New York and told him to go back to save K'un-Lun.
+Pei was able to find Danny in New York and told him to go back to save Kun-L'un.
 While under her care, the egg prematurely hatches into an adolescent dragon, whom Pei names "Gork".
-When Davos catches up to them and kills Gork, Pei inadvertently ends up with the power of the Iron Fist, becoming one of the youngest to do so, and uses its power to defeat Davos and revive Gork and all previous incarnations of Shou-Lou.
-Danny subsequently takes her under his wing as his ward and the two being training together to master their Iron Fist powers.
+When Davos catches up to them and kills Gork, Pei inadvertently ends up with the power of the Iron Fist, becoming one of the youngest to do so, and uses its power to defeat Davos and revive Gork and all previous incarnations of Shou-Lao.
+Danny subsequently takes her under his wing as his ward and the two begin training together to master their Iron Fist powers.
 During the Hierophant's attacks on the dragons of the Heavenly Cities, Pei reluctantly allows Okoye to sacrifice Gork and transfers her Iron Fist power to augment Okoye's acquired dragon chi to defeat the Hierophant and save the dragons.

+While Danny is away on a business trip, he sends Pei a mystical K'un-Lun medallion that gives her powers similar to her lost Iron Fist powers.
+Pei meets and teams up with Danny's successor Lin Lie against the Shocker, who unbeknownst to both had been hired by the Ch'i-Lin to keep them preoccupied while it kills Danny.

 Wah Sing-Rand

-In an alternate timeline set in the 31st century, Wah Sing-Rand, a K'un-Lun native and Danny's possible descendant, defeats Shou-Lou, becoming one of the youngest Iron Fists in history.
+In an alternate timeline set in the 31st century, Wah Sing-Rand, a K'un-Lun native and Danny's possible descendant, defeats Shou-Lao, becoming one of the youngest Iron Fists in history.
 While traveling to the planet Yaochi to free it from the tyrannical President Xing, his shuttle is frozen in a temporal pocket, leaving him trapped for 24 years.
 In circa 3099 AD., he was able to defeat Xing and liberate Yaochi but at the cost of his own life.